-Today, the Royal Society of Canada (RSC) announced 89 new Fellows and 51 new Members of the College of New Scholars, Artists and Scientists.
-Among the 2021 RSC cohort are ten McGill researchers, including seven RSC Fellows and three Members, who will be inducted at the RSC Celebration of Excellence and Engagement, hosted by McGill on Friday, November 19, 2021.
-The new McGill cohort will join 228 McGill researchers who are currently RSC Fellows and Members of the College.
+On September 8, the Royal Society of Canada announced 87 new Fellows and 50 new members to The College of New Scholars, Artists and Scientists.
+Amongst this year’s RSC cohort are ten McGill researchers, including six scholars who will become RSC Fellows and four researchers who will become new members of the college.
+The 2020 cohort of RSC Fellows and members of the college will be officially inducted to the RSC at the annual RSC Celebration of Excellence and Engagement on Friday, November 27.

 McGill’s newest RSC Fellows

-The RSC Fellowship is comprised of over 2,400 Canadian scholars, artists, and scientists, who are peer-elected as leaders in their field and have made remarkable contributions in the arts, the humanities, the sciences, and Canadian public life.
-Recognition by the RSC is one of the highest honours in the Arts, Social Sciences and Sciences.
+The fellowship of the RSC comprises over 2000 Canadian scholars, artists, and scientists, peer-elected as the best in their field.
+These are distinguished men and women from all branches of learning who have made remarkable contributions in the arts, the humanities and the sciences, as well as in Canadian public life.
+Recognition by the RSC is the highest honour an individual can achieve in the Arts, Social Sciences and Sciences.

 McGill’s newest members to the college of New Scholars, Artists and Scientists

-Daryl Haggard, Associate Professor, Department of Physics, Faculty of Science; Tier 2 Canada Research Chair in Multi-Messenger Astrophysics.
+Sabrina Leslie, Associate Professor, Department of Physics, Faculty of Science.